sumbach/lkitching.github.io/about.markdown

 permalink: /about/
 ---

-I'm a software developer, and not one of those good ones you've heard about.
+I'm a software developer based in the north-west of England interested in functional programming and software quality.